GRAD COURSE IN LEGAL HISTORY

 "LAW, LANGUAGE, AND THE ARCHIVE," April 27-28, 2018 in Providence, Rhode Island (3rd Brown Legal Studies Graduate Student Conference)

 Future Conferences: TBD.
-If you are a Brown grad student interested in organizing a grad student conference in legal history, please get in touch with Brown Legal Studies organizers at:
+If you are a Brown grad student interested in organizing a grad student conference in legal history, please get in touch with the Brown Legal Studies organizers at:

 brownlegalstudies@gmail.com